DavDaddy/OpenSourceSetups.x10.mx/Cup/Kansas/readme.md

 *See the notes inside of the setup file 233-DavidHoskins-Kansas-DX.sto.
+Actually after further testing 224-DavidHoskins-Kansas-DavRace.sto is the better setup, it just doesn't like to run the top early especially in 1 & 2.